Need a quick French translation?

 Google Translation – The Best General Translation App

 For basic translations, there’s really nothing better than good old Google Translation.
 What we like best about this application is that sentence structure is integrated into the app, meaning that you won’t get something incomprehensible in the target language if you input a whole sentence.
 Of course, it’s not infallible, but it’s a pretty good start if you’re really unsure of how to say something.
-You can use your FluentU French practice to double-check the translation output and make sure that it’s said the way you wanted!
+You can also use FluentU to double-check the translation output and make sure that it’s said the way you wanted!

 The other cool thing about this app is the text-to-speak function.
 Again, it’s not infallible, but when you consider just how much these sorts of features have improved over the last few years, it’s quite impressive!
 And quite useful too, given the French penchant for critiquing a less-than-perfect accent.
 You can always play back the audio version of your translation, either for your interlocutor or to improve your own pronunciation, to make comprehension and communication a bit easier.